 - Less commonly grown is a copper colored orach variety.

-On the most commonly grown white orach, leaves are arrow shaped, soft and pliable with slight serration and are 4-5 inches long by 2-3 inches across.
-Growing white orach plants attain a height of between 5-6 feet accompanied by a seed stalk that can reach up to 8 feet in height.
-The blossoms have no petals and are small, green or red depending upon the cultivar grown.
+On the most commonly grown white orach, leaves are arrow-shaped, soft, and pliable with slight serration and are 4 to 5 inches (10-13 cm.) long by 2 to 3 inches (5-8 cm.) across.
+Growing white orach plants attain a height of between 5 to 6 feet (1.5-2 m.) accompanied by a seed stalk that can reach up to 8 feet (2 m.) in height.
+The blossoms have no petals and are small, green or red, depending upon the cultivar grown.
 A wealth of flowers appears at the top of the plant.
-The seeds are small, flat and russet in hue surrounded by a light yellow, leaf-like casing.
+The seeds are small, flat, and russet in hue surrounded by a light yellow, leaf-like casing.

 How to Grow Orach

-Orach is grown much like spinach in USDA zones 4-8.
-Seeds should be sown in full sun to part shade about 2-3 weeks after the last frost for your area.
-Sow seeds ¼ to ½ inch deep spaced 2 inches apart in rows a foot to 18 inches apart.
-With germination temps of between 50-65 degrees F. (10 to 18 C.), seeds should sprout within 7-14 days.
-Thin the seedlings to 6-12 inches in the row.
-The thinnings can be eaten, tossed into salads much as any other baby green.
+Orach is grown much like spinach in USDA zones 4 through 8.
+Seeds should be sown in full sun to part shade about two to three weeks after the last frost for your area.
+Sow seeds ¼ to ½ inch (6 mm. to 1 cm.) deep spaced 2 inches (5 cm.) apart in rows a foot to 18 inches (31-46 cm.) apart.
+With germination temps of between 50 and 65 degrees F. (10-18 C.), seeds should sprout within 7 to 14 days.
+Thin the seedlings to 6 to 12 inches (15-31 cm.) in the row.
+The thinnings can be eaten– tossed into salads much as any other baby green.

 Thereafter, there is little special orach care except to keep the plants moist.
 Although orach is drought tolerant, the leaves will have better flavor if kept irrigated.
 This delicious plant tolerates both alkaline soil and salt and is frost tolerant as well.
 Orach does beautifully as a container planting too.

-Harvest the tender leaves and stems when plants are 4-6 inches in height, about 40-60 days after sowing.
+Harvest the tender leaves and stems when plants are 4 to 6 inches (10-15 cm.) in height, about 40 to 60 days after sowing.
 Continue to harvest the young leaves as they mature, leaving the older leaves on the plant.
 Pinch flower buds to encourage branching and continued production of new leaves.
-Successive plantings can be made until the weather warms and, in cooler climates, mid-summer plantings can be made for a fall harvest.
+Successive plantings can be made until the weather warms, and, in cooler climates, midsummer plantings can be made for a fall harvest.